gucci-j/ssu/README.md

 Mitigating Catastrophic Forgetting in Target Language Adaptation of LLMs via Source-Shielded Updates
 ===

-This is the official repository for the paper "Mitigating Catastrophic Forgetting in Target Language Adaptation of LLMs via Source-Shielded Updates".
+This is the official repository for the ACL 2026 paper "Mitigating Catastrophic Forgetting in Target Language Adaptation of LLMs via Source-Shielded Updates".
 We provide code and step-by-step instructions for reproducing our experiments.

 <div style="text-align: center;">
     <img src="overview.png" alt="Overview" width="300" />
 </div>

----

-**NOTE**: Throughout the repository, you will find the following placeholders:
+> [!Note] Throughout the repository, you will find the following placeholders:
+>

-* `your-hf-id`: Your Hugging Face ID to create and push datasets.
+> * `your-hf-id`: Your Hugging Face ID to create and push datasets.
-* `/path/to/containers/`: A directory to store downloaded container images.
+> * `/path/to/containers/`: A directory to store downloaded container images.
-* `/path/to/cache/`: A directory to store cache files.
+> * `/path/to/cache/`: A directory to store cache files.
-* `/path/to/envs/`: A directory to create virtual environments.
+> * `/path/to/envs/`: A directory to create virtual environments.
-* `/path/to/processed/data`: A directory to store processed data.
+> * `/path/to/processed/data`: A directory to store processed data.
-* `/path/to/models/`: A directory to store model checkpoints.
+> * `/path/to/models/`: A directory to store model checkpoints.
-* `/path/to/logs/`: A directory to store logs for training.
+> * `/path/to/logs/`: A directory to store logs for training.
-* `/path/to/mnt`: A directory to bind-mount your data directory if needed.
+> * `/path/to/mnt`: A directory to bind-mount your data directory if needed.
-* `your_openai_api_key`: Your OpenAI API key.
+> * `your_openai_api_key`: Your OpenAI API key.
+>

-Please replace these placeholders with the actual paths relevant to your environment.
+> Please replace these placeholders with the actual paths relevant to your environment.
+>

-Also, please make sure to log in to the Hugging Face Hub using `huggingface-cli login` before running any scripts that require access to the Hugging Face Hub.
+> Also, please make sure to log in to the Hugging Face Hub using `huggingface-cli login` before running any scripts that require access to the Hugging Face Hub.
+>

-We do not expect you to modify any code other than the placeholders to reproduce our results.
+> We do not expect you to modify any code other than the placeholders to reproduce our results.

 ## Installation